-So much is written and put out on the internet about the “Individual Repayment” option contained in the Bankruptcy Code under Chapter 13 that it probably is not surprising that much of it is either skewed for one reason or another – or is outright misinformation.
+There is a lot of information available online about Chapter 13 in the Bankruptcy Code, also known as the “Individual Repayment” option.
+It is not surprising that much of this information is biased or misleading.
 This article includes some of the fairly constant refrains we as bankruptcy lawyers hear from clients to explain their hesitancy to consider Chapter 13.
-It is further an attempt to clarify and/or reassure individuals who may be considering Chapter 13 or desperately need its enhanced protections under the Bankruptcy Code.
+It also aims to clarify and reassure people who may be considering this option or who deperately need its enhanced protections under the Bankruptcy code.

 No. Quite to the contrary, a Chapter 13 is often utilized to save one’s home by providing a three to five year period to repay mortgage arrears.
 As long as the mortgage is paid current or provided for in the Chapter 13 plan, the house is secure.
 Sometimes, a second mortgage can even be eliminated in Chapter 13 through what is called a “strip off” procedure.

-- My credit is destroyed worse than Chapter 7
+4. My credit will be destroyed worse than Chapter 7

 No. A bankruptcy – irrespective of which chapter – is on your credit rating for ten

 years following the date of the initial filing.
 While the bankruptcy “Discharge” is held in Chapter 13 until completion of the plan payments, the credit reporting runs from the date of filing.
 Furthermore, there are opportunities for additional credit even while in Chapter 13, although Court approval may be required for any substantial credit application.

 5. I can’t afford to file Chapter 13

 Misleading.
 The ultimate legal fee cost of a Chapter 13 is higher because of the